North - Narrow Hills Provincial Park

 Longitude: -104.6328° W

-Hikers will enjoy the Gem Lakes Hiking Trails, winding around a cluster of deep, sand-bottomed lakes reflecting colours of emerald, jade and aqua blue.
-A 5.5 km interpretive trail follows the outer edge of the lakes, along shorelines and climbs to open wooded ridges above the lakes where the vantage points are spectacular.
-The Gem Lakes interpretive trails are designed for more advanced hikers as there are some challenging hills to climb.
-Ten campsites are available along trail.
+The Gem Lakes Hiking Trails are perfect for hikers, winding around a cluster of deep, sand-bottomed lakes reflecting colours of emerald, jade and aqua blue.
+A 5.5 km interpretive trail follows the outer edge of the lakes and climbs to open wooded ridges where the vantage points are spectacular.

-Hikers will also enjoy travelling along the Island Lake Hiking Trail roughly 6 km long.
-The Island Lake trail is a fairly easy trail to follow as it is wide and features a sandy terrain.
-This area features an abundance of black spruce and jack pine trees and is a great place to see moose and deer that frequent the area.
+The 6km Island Lake Hiking Trail is a wide and easy trail with sandy terrain.
+This area features an abundance of black spruce and jack pine trees and is a great place to see moose and deer.

-The provincial park also boasts more than 200 km of high quality, groomed snowmobile trails that feature a gas station and warm-up shelters for trail users.
-Although hikers and mountain bikers are welcome to use these trails, visitors should watch out for water covered areas in the spring, summer and fall that may be difficult to cross at times, depending on the trail user's experience and fitness level.
+The park also boasts more than 200 km of groomed snowmobile trails with warm-up shelters for trail users.
 ATVing is permitted on designated trails only.
-Please inquire at the park office.
+Inquire at the park office.

 SHOW MORE